 AMS analyzes your book’s metadata and genre, then targets readers who are likely to show interest in your book.
 Many successful authors swear by automatic targeting ads, whereas others swear at them.
 Be careful with these ads and place conservative bids, using low or moderately-sized daily budgets.
 If the automatic targeting algorithm fails, you’ll pay for a bunch of clicks that are unlikely to convert into sales.
 However, if the algorithm performs well, you’ll sell a lot of books without raising a finger.

-Better yet, you can use your automatic targeting ad to harvest new keywords.
+Better yet, you can use your automatic targeting ad to harvest new keywords, the key to creating affordable ads.
 Here’s how you do it.

 Harvesting Keywords with Automatic Targeting